2021–22 Copa del Rey

 The 2021–22 Copa del Rey was the 120th staging of the Copa del Rey (including two seasons where two rival editions were played).
 The winners were assured a place in the 2022–23 UEFA Europa League group stage.
-Both the winners and the runners-up qualified for the four-team 2022–23 Supercopa de España.
+Both the winners and the runners-up qualified for the four-team 2023 Supercopa de España.

-Barcelona were the defending champions, but they were eliminated by previous two seasons' runners-up Athletic Bilbao in the round of 16.
+Barcelona were the defending champions, but they were eliminated by previous two seasons' runners-up Athletic Club in the round of 16.
 Real Betis won the final 5–4 over Valencia on penalties following a 1–1 draw after extra time for their third Copa del Rey title.

 As across Spain, match times up to 31 October 2021 and from 27 March 2022 were CEST (UTC+2).
 Times on interim ("winter") days were CET (UTC+1).
 Matches played in the Canary Islands used the WET (UTC±00:00).

 Schedule and format

 In August 2021, the RFEF released the calendar of the competition and confirmed the format of the previous season would remain.